dgusain/dgusain/README.md

 - **👨‍💼 Experience:** I have worked as a Research Assistant at the **Center for Unified Biometrics and Sensors (CUBS)** and the **SUNY Research Foundation** at the **University at Buffalo**, developing LLMs and AI-driven systems for healthcare applications.
 Additionally, I led the creation of a **low-cost autonomous biomedical device** for a 20-member biomedical research team across three universities (patent pending).

 - **👯 Looking to Collaborate On:** AI in robotics, **LLM based applications**, **Computer vision**, and **multi-modal AI**.
+- **Low-key Flex**: Google me!
+90% of the content on the first page, is mine!

 - ⚡ **Hobbies:** I create music in my free time.
 You can check it out here.
 <table>